Data Exchange Incentive Program (DEIP) - HIE Adoption

 In order to use the Rochester RHIO's clinical query portal, each user is required to complete initial training.
 RHIO users are also required to complete annual refresher training to review RHIO policies and services along with HIPAA compliance.
 Refresher training can be completed online, by participation in a webinar, or through an onsite training session administrated by RHIO Deployment staff.
 When completing any RHIO training, the user must attest that the training activity was completed.

-The data provided in the Community Measures Crosswalk begins with the CMS Master List, issued by the Center for Medicare and Medicaid Services.
-We have started the process of identifying those measures that practices in our community have a need to access by adding tabs for MACRA, PCMH, FQHC, HEDIS, GRIPA, and more.
-Over time, new tabs will be added for individual payer programs, as well as other organizations or programs which issue metrics determined to be useful to the healthcare community.
-We anticipate that each tab to be updated quarterly, or more often as significant metrics updates are published.
+The data provided in the 2016 Community Measures Crosswalk begins with the CMS Master List, issued by the Center for Medicare and Medicaid Services.
+We identified those measures that practices in our community needed to access by adding tabs for MACRA, PCMH, FQHC, HEDIS, GRIPA, and more.

 The Community Measures Crosswalk Workgroup is a subgroup of the Rochester PCMH Collaborative.
 Members include: